LordOxford1/Hello-World2/README.md

 our "rovers" are tiny and are hurled rather than wheeled.  they are on a tether which can propel them a considerable distance before being towec back, or catapulted again, a 500 metre distant throw on the moon is like a 100m throw on Earth.

 18:30  first save

+(/centre?)
+The tail of two tethers should be a seperate thought associated with the next small ship arrival